Sailesh-Singh/Cloud-Practitioner/Getting Started with Storage/README.md

     _<b>Amazon S3 Glacier Flexible Retrieval</b> is a low-cost option for long-term storage.
 Data can be retrieved in a number of hours with standard retrieval or 1-5 minutes with expedited retrieval._

 +   ####    Choosing a Storage class - case 3

+    >A company builds a cloud-native application with Amazon S3 storage for school exams.
+The application gets some use during the school term but then is used very heavily during the exam season near the end of the term.
+The application has unpredictable use patterns, and the company is trying to control costs.
+    <b>Which storage class might you recommend?</b>

+    _<b>Amazon S3 Intelligent-Tiering</b> should be used when workloads are unpredictable.
+Amazon S3 Intelligent-Tiering will optimize storage costs by automatically moving data to the most cost-effective access tier when access patterns change._